losonczylab/sima/README.rst

 The SIMA (Sequential IMage Analysis) package facilitates analysis of time-series imaging data arising from fluorescence microscopy.
-The functionality of this pacakge includes:
+The functionality of this package includes:

 - correction of motion artifacts
 - segmentation of imaging fields into regions of interest (ROIs)